euank/sinit-muscl-docker-builder/README.md

 "$(pwd)":/out euank/sinit-installer master`.
 You may also pass any other tag or branch into the first argument for it to be built instead.

+## This is dumb

+Thanks.
+I'm still not sure why I thought that downloading 100MB to get a ~13KB binary was a good idea, but hey, at least Docker foots the bill for hosting the spare bits.

+Issues to the right.

 ## License

 UNLICENSE (that is, Public Domain).